 SPCA's membership year is the calendar year - January to December.
 Dues are $25 for an individual.
 Members get the garden tour and, yard sale for free.
 These are normally $15.

 History of the Shepherd Park Citizens Association

 SPCA membership has never been limited by race, unlike other early citizens associations.
-This beginning and the area’s streets that are named after trees and flowers is reflected in the association’s unofficial motto, “A Garden of Diversity.
+This policy and the fact that the area’s streets are named for trees and flowers reflects the association’s unofficial motto, A Garden of Diversity.

 Shepherd Park was a featured community in the WETA Neighborhoods video series on TV 26.
-The director of those segments, Walter Gottlieb grew up in Shepherd Park; he also produced a 30-minute video entitled "Shepherd Park: Past and Present, a celebration of one of Washington, DC's most unique neighborhoods."
+The director of those segments, Walter Gottlieb grew up in Shepherd Park; he also produced a 30-minute video entitled Shepherd Park: Past and Present, a celebration of one of Washington, DC's most unique neighborhoods.